HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/image-resize-and-webp-format-2026.md

 - System.Drawing: Has the best quality for PNG, and a good JPG and WebP quality as well.
 - ImageSharp: The Webp has weird artifacts, the JPG and PNG look good!
 - Magick.NET: All the different formats are similar in quality.
-Overall it is fine, but a bit grey-ish (especially the blue).
 - MagicScaler: Crisp and sharp, and consistent over the file formats, the highlights are too white overall.
 - NetVips: The quality is fine and quite consistent.
 - SkiaSharp: blurry and grey-ish blue.